Aniruddhanag780/Cookie-Store/README.md

-# AnimEcom
+# The Fusion Co

-This is a Next.js starter project for AnimEcom, a modern e-commerce website.
+This is a Next.js starter project for The Fusion Co, a modern e-commerce website.